SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too: broadband. So is it any good?

 Compared to most routers that come with ADSL broadband, it's one of the best; but that's not quite the case for routers that come with fibre optic packages.
 The BT Smart Hub and Sky Q Hub, for instance - available with BT Fibre Optic Broadband and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.

 As low-cost home phone goes, that's not a bad lot, particularly for international calling.
-That said, it's a bit rubbish that only 20 countries are covered - you're out of luck if you want a cheaper way to phone anywhere else.
+That said, only 35 countries are covered - you're out of luck if you want a cheaper way to phone anywhere else.
 There isn't any way to get reduced rates when you call mobile numbers either.

 Extras and benefits